acaciolivia/acaciolivia/README.md

 **Others:** Jira,  Scrum, kanban
 ## ✨Fun Facts

-* My sports are currently CrossFit and bodybuilding, but I always give opportunities to other sports.
+* My sports are currently Brazilian jiu-jitsu and bodybuilding, but I always give opportunities to other sports.

 * Reading is one of my hobbies and I don't have a preference for a specific type of book.
 ## 📬 Contact